kensanata/gridmapper/README.md

    *Download*.
 On **Firefox**, this will *download* a copy of Gridmapper containing the current state of your dungeon.
-On **Chrome**, this will *open* a copy of Gridmapper containing the current state of your dungeon. *Now* you can use “Save As...”
-On **IE** this won’t work.
+On **Chrome**, this will *open* a copy of Gridmapper containing the current state of your dungeon. *Now* you can use "Save As..."
+On **IE** this won't work.
    Yikes!

 Upgrading your local copy of Gridmapper
 ---------------------------------------

-Let’s assume you downloaded a copy of Gridmapper and started creating your dungeon.
-Then you discovered that there’s a new release out there.
+Let's assume you downloaded a copy of Gridmapper and started creating your dungeon.
+Then you discovered that there's a new release out there.
 How can you upgrade your local file?
 The **query string** is key!

 You can get this **query string** by loading your local copy, clicking on *Prepare Link* and then clicking on the resulting *Link*.
-Here’s a simple example: ```file:///Users/alex/Documents/awesome.svg?%0A%20s%0A%0A%20ff%0A%20ff```
+Here's a simple example: ```file:///Users/alex/Documents/awesome.svg?%0A%20s%0A%0A%20ff%0A%20ff```.
+The query string is everything after the questionmark: ```%0A%20s%0A%0A%20ff%0A%20ff```.

-You can take the part starting with the question mark and use it with a newer copy of Gridmapper!
+You can take the query string of an existing link and use it with a newer copy of Gridmapper!
 Download a new copy, load it, and append the stuff starting with the question mark.
-Here’s a simple example: ```file:///Users/alex/Download/gridmapper.svg?%0A%20s%0A%0A%20ff%0A%20ff```
+Here I've downloaded a new copy of Gridmapper and I'm appending the query string from the example above: ```file:///Users/alex/Download/gridmapper.svg?%0A%20s%0A%0A%20ff%0A%20ff```

-This also works with the Campaign Wiki’s
+This also works with the Campaign Wiki's Gridmapper.
+Here I'm appending the same query string to the current release of
 Gridmapper: ```https://campaignwiki.org/gridmapper.svg?%0A%20s%0A%0A%20ff%0A%20ff```.
 [Verify it](https://campaignwiki.org/gridmapper.svg?%0A%20s%0A%0A%20ff%0A%20ff).

-Once you have your map in the new copy of Gridmapper, click on *Prepare Download* and then click on *Download* – and you have an upgraded, local copy of your dungeon!
+Once you have your map in the new copy of Gridmapper, click on **Prepare Download** and then click on **Download** – and you have an upgraded, local copy of your dungeon!

 Open it in your browser and check that everything works before